For immediate release: April 3, 2019

-Park Ridge, Illinois—Don Roesler, MS, CRNA, a Certified Registered Nurse Anesthetist (CRNA) and resident of Sioux Falls, S.D., received the 2017 Daniel F. Vigness Federal Political Director of the Year Award from the American Association of Nurse Anesthetists (AANA) during the AANA’s Mid-Year Assembly held in Washington, D.C.
-Roesler is the 16th recipient of the award.
+Park Ridge, Ill.—Stephen Smith, a Certified Registered Nurse Anesthetist (CRNA) and resident of Alpharetta, Ga., received the 2019 Daniel F. Vigness Federal Political Director of the Year Award from the American Association of Nurse Anesthetists (AANA) during the AANA’s Mid-Year Assembly held in Washington, D.C.
+Smith is the 18th recipient of the award.

 The Daniel D. Vigness Federal Political Director of the Year Award was established in 2001 by the AANA Board of Directors to acknowledge the CRNA who makes the greatest strides in advancing the AANA’s federal healthcare agenda through grassroots political activities as a Federal Political Director.
-A CRNA for nearly 30 years, Daniel D. Vigness, MS, CRNA, was the first recipient of the Federal Political Director of the Year Award.
-A South Dakota native, Vigness lost his battle with cancer in 2013.
+Daniel D. Vigness, MS, CRNA, was the first recipient of the Federal Political Director of the Year Award.
+A CRNA for nearly 30 years and a South Dakota native, Vigness lost his battle with cancer in 2013.